bbaker1229/csci5103_Project1/README.md

 This primarily tests the functions for uthread_suspend and uthread_resume.
 Two threads are created and then one thread is suspended and then resumed, then the other thread is suspended and resumed.

 **T3_lock_test**
-this primarily tests the lock functions for lock_init, acquire, and release, but also tests uthread_yield.
+This primarily tests the lock functions for lock_init, acquire, and release, but also tests uthread_yield.
 Two threads are created and then one thread acquires a lock and yields to the other thread.
 The other thread continually tried to acquire the lock, but yields.
 Finally the first thread will release the lock and then the second thread can acquire the lock.
 This process is repeated.

 **T4_uthread_demo**
 This tests uthread_init and functions similar to the demo given as an example for this project.
 10 threads are created and each thread starts counting using separate counters to see if context switching will keep their set points.
 This runs continually.

 **test1**
 Test provided for project.
 This creates a number of threads which process points to give an approximation to pi.
+This works best when number of points is a multiple of number of threads such as 1000 points and 10 threads.

 **test2**
 Test provided for project.
 This creates a number of threads and suspends the first thread.
 The rest of the threads process over time and then the first thread is resumed.
 You can see that the first section of the test the thread numbers do not include thread 1 and then after it is resumed you can see that thread 1 has returned.